SquareScreamYT/conlangs/chielbaric.md

 | Open-Mid   | ɛ œ \<я є> |         |         |
 | Open       |            | ä \<а>  |         |

 *[ʊ] can be inserted between consonant clusters deemed impossible.
 It is written as a short vertical stroke, like \<ы> without the \<ь>. \<ı> can be used as a substitute.
-There is no capital form as it is typically omitted, and can be added anywhere the writer fancies.
+There is no capital form as it is typically omitted, and can be added anywhere the writer desires.

 Some vowels can be lengthened.
 It is marked with an acute `´`.